-Ep 2: Military Service: National Duty or Nuisance?
+The Youth Element Ep 2: Military Service: National Duty or Nuisance?

 When we consider the concept of “youth culture,” the military isn’t something that necessarily pops to mind.
 And it's definitely not the first topic we associate with millennials, or what it means to be living as a youth in East Asia.
 But if you stop to think about it, the military is definitely something that plays a large role in the lives of many Asia Pacific millennials, and especially so in South Korea and in Taiwan, where military service is mandatory.